Classifier Surrogates: Sharing AI-based Searches with the World: Introduction

-In Section~\ref{sec:dist}, we discuss why a Classifier Surrogate needs to employ a generative architecture and introduce two possible architectures in Section~\ref{sec:arch}, including a novel combination of Continuous Normalizing Flows with Monte Carlo-based Bayesian deep learning.
-We employ the architecture to a toy example with a classifier derived from the Particle Transformer~\cite{Qu:2022mxjParT}.
+If trained on truth- or parton-level, generating surrogate input events $c \sim p(c|\tilde \mu)$ does not require detector simulation and can thus significantly improve the computational cost of any re-interpretation.
+Furthermore, eliminating the detector simulation also removes a major bottle-neck for sharing the results with colleagues, that do not have access to collaboration internal simulation-settings.

+We introduce the strategy on the concrete example of a classifier derived from the Particle Transformer~\cite{Qu:2022mxjParT}.
 This setup is introduced in Section~\ref{sec:toy}.
+In Section~\ref{sec:dist}, we then discuss why a Classifier Surrogate needs to employ a generative architecture and introduce a possible architecture in Section~\ref{sec:arch}.
+To model increased uncertainty for unknown inputs, we develop two BNN implementations of the architecture in Section~\ref{sec:BNN}.
 In Section~\ref{sec:res}, we discuss the performance of the surrogate both for data within the distribution of the training data, as well as for data new to the model.
-We evaluate calibration and scaling to the tails of the distribution, as well as out-of-distribution indication.
+We evaluate calibration and scaling to the tails of the distribution, as well as OOD indication.